BITFlipper18/drawPyramid/README.md

 # What I learned

-- Make us eof definitions to keep code clean
+- Make use of definitions to keep code clean
 - integrate a Try-Except statemtn which attempts to get a correct user-input